Packable hyperbolic surfaces with symmetries: Introduction

 The circles in $C$ may have different radii, and the packing that they provide is combinatorially ``tight'': the tangency relation for circles is transitive.
 This notion has to be contrasted with the notion of a circle packing where all circles are supposed to be congruent (i.e. isometric to each other).

-A circle packing on $S_g$ is a set $P$ of congruent radius $r > 0$ geodesic circles embedded in $S_g$ with non-intersecting interiors such that no more radius $r$ circle can be added to it.
+A circle packing on $S_g$ is a set $P$ of congruent radius $r > 0$ geodesic circles embedded in $S_g$ with non--intersecting interiors such that no more radius $r$ circle can be added to it.
 We shall assume that, in general, $r$ is less than $\mathrm{inj\, rad}\, S_g$, the injectivity radius of $S_g$.

-We shall consider only hyperbolic surfaces $S_g$, which implies $g\geq 2$ in the closed case.
-Then the density of such a packing $P$ equals the ratio of the area of $S_g$ covered by the circles in $P$ to the total area of $S_g$.
-By applying the Gau\ss--Bonnet theorem we obtain $\mathrm{Area}(S_g) = 4\pi(g-1)$.
-In the case of cusped hyperbolic surfaces we shall consider their packing by horocycles instead of ordinary (i.e. compact) circles.
-The definition of packing density in the cusped case remains the same.
+The density of such a packing $P$ equals the ratio of the area of $S_g$ covered by the circles in $P$ to the total area of $S_g$.
+Let us recall that the Gau\ss--Bonnet theorem implies $\mathrm{Area}(S_g) $ equals $ 4\pi(g-1)$.
+This definition agrees with the usual definition of local density if one lifts the circle packing $P$ of $S_g$ to the universal cover $\mathbb{H}^2$.
+Indeed, once we find a fundamental domain $D$ for the action of $\Gamma$ such that $S_g = \mathbb{H}^2/\Gamma$, the packing $P$ lifts to $\mathbb{H}^2$.
+Then the local density of $P$ equals the area of $D \cap \{ \gamma(p) \,|\, \gamma \in \Gamma,\, p \in P \}$ divided by the total area of $D$.
+This definition is independent on the choice of $D$.
+Moreover, given $\Gamma$ one can classify its fundamental domains which can be useful for computational purposes \cite{LM, LMV}.

+In what follows we shall show that in some cases it is easy to see that a surface is packable provided it has enough symmetries.
+More precisely, let $S_g$ be an orientable genus $g\geq 0$ surface (with a given metric on it), and let $\Iso^+(S_g)$ be the group of orientation--preserving self--isometries of $S_g$.